-+ Meet the Chairs: Olivia Greenberg and John Moore
++ Meet the Chairs: Brenna Sheehan and John Moore

-I am a Third year majoring in Economics and am thrilled to serve as Co-Chair on Student Council’s Entrepreneurship and Innovations Committee!
+I am a Fourth year majoring in Economics with intended Finance and Public Policy concentrations and am thrilled to serve as Co-Chair on Student Council’s Entrepreneurship and Innovations Committee!
 I am passionate about collaborating with entrepreneurial Wahoos to transform the E-culture into an intrinsic element of student life.

 Our team features an array of skillsets and enthusiasm that, combined with earnest support across grounds, position Entrepreneurship and Innovations to strengthen our foundation and thrive.
 After identifying common goals among E-groups, we are eager to pursue key initiatives that connect the student body and increase its awareness as it pertains to the University’s entrepreneurial ecosystem.

-In addition to Student Council, I am the Scholarship Chair of my fraternity, involved in Christian fellowships, and a member of the Business Ethics Society.
+In addition to Student Council, I am the Scholarship Chair of my fraternity, involved in Christian fellowships, and a member of the Student Legal Services Board.
 My favorite aspect of UVA is meeting new people and learning from them through student events and philanthropies.
 I am also a huge fan of music, fitness, and good food.

 Feel free to contact me about Entrepreneurship or anything UVA related.
 Go Hoos!